ic20b080/Raspberry-Pi-OpenvSwitch-OvS-OpenFlow/README.md

 ifconfig eth0 0

 ### Add IP-Address to br0 bridge interface:
-I have an 192.168.1.x network
+In this case an 192.168.1.x network

 ifconfig br0 192.168.1.99 netmask 255.255.255.0 up

 ### Setup routes
-I have an 192.168.1.x network therefor I need these routes
+In this case an 192.168.1.x network therefore I need these routes

 Destination     Gateway         Genmask         Flags Metric Ref    Use Iface